Acts of Kindness

-Here are some of the things we do.
-If you would like to help with a specific project, email us at and let us know!
+Listed are some of the things we do.
+If you would like to help with a specific project, email us at firstname.lastname@example.org and let us know!
 If you would like us to speak to your church, business or organization, feel free to contact us!

 Laundry Love: Laundry Love is a national initiative that began in California over 15 years ago.
 We adopted the model and in January, 2014 began the Laundry Love program in Salina.
 Even before we began the official Laundry Love program, we delivered gift bags with laundry detergent, dryer sheets and quarters to the Laundromats.
 Now, we are at all 3 laundromats once a month and will pay for up to 5 loads of laundry per family.
 We also provide laundry supplies for those who need them.
 It has been a wonderful way to meet our community face to face.
 People are amazed when you meet specific needs with no strings attached.
 For a complete list of dates and times, click on to the Laundry Love tab.
 For more information on the Laundry Love program in general, visit the national website at www.laundrylove.org.

 The Scarf Project: We are mindful of our neighbors during the cold Kansas winters.
-Keeping an eye on the forecasts, we hang scarves, hats, gloves and even coats from trees, lampposts, bus stops and fences for people to take to help keep them warm.
+Keeping an eye on the forecasts, we hang scarves, hats and gloves from trees, lampposts, bus stops and fences for people to take to help keep them warm.
 Each winter we give away hundreds of items.
 We collect these year round so we have plenty to give away each winter.
-Donations can be dropped off at Hair Affaire, Les Groom, On the Pot or Signature Salon.
+Donations can be dropped off at our office at 155 S. 5th Street.

-Starting Over: We have had opportunities to help provide furnishings and home needs for those starting over with nothing.
+Starting Over: We have many opportunities to help provide home goods for those starting over with nothing.
 It has been absolutely amazing to see how God provides through those people willing to share what they have!
-Examples of things we always need are: silverware, toilet paper, paper towels, cleaning supplies, queen sheet sets, towels, pillows and pots and pans.
-If you are willing to be called on the spur of the moment to help meet an emergency need, fill out the information in the Contact section and enter “Emergency Needs” in the subject line.
+Examples of things we always need are: silverware, can openers, spatulas, cleaning supplies, queen sheet sets, towels, pots and pans, and personal hygiene supplies.

 The Valentine Project: Originating over 20 years ago, this is a project Salina Shares became aware of and helped with in 2015.
 This project ensures that children in the hospital on Valentine’s Day, all get a goodie bag full of valentines, small toys and treats.
 In 2016 we began extending this effort and deliver Valentine bags to senior citizens who live alone.

-Light Up Your Community: This year, we bought over 500 solar lights and took them door-to-door with an invitation to our Play in the Parks.
-We were excited to bring light and love to Salina neighborhoods!
+Light Up Your Community: We purchase 300-500 solar lights each year and take them door-to-door with an invitation to our Play in the Parks during the summer.
+We love bringing light and love to Salina neighborhoods!

 Bus Stop Blessings: We are keenly aware of people outside in extreme heat or cold.
 We have taken cold waters, snacks, hot chocolate, hats, scarves, gloves, hand and foot warmers and bus passes to those waiting.
 We have also boarded the buses and given away small gifts and encouraging notes to people as we visit and ride together.